Schwab Review

 Does Charles Schwab offer fractional shares?

-Yes, via a product called Stock Slices — but fractional share access is limited to S&P 500 companies only.
-This is narrower than some competitors that extend fractional trading to a broader range of stocks or ETFs.
-For standard ETF investing with full shares, this limitation rarely matters in practice.
+Yes, via Stock Slices — but limited to S&P 500 companies only, with a $5 minimum per slice.
+Fractional ETF investing is not available.
+This is narrower than brokers like Interactive Brokers that extend fractional trading to a broader range of stocks and ETFs.
+For standard ETF investing with full shares this limitation rarely matters in practice.

 Is Schwab good for holding cash?